Mohd. Ahmed Khan v. Shah Bano Begum: Background

-Opinion of Supreme Court
+Supreme Court judgment

-On 3 February 1981, the two judge bench composed of Justice Murtaza Fazal Ali and A. Varadarajan who first heard the matter, in light of the earlier decisions of the court which had held that section 125 of the Code applies to Muslims also, referred Khan's appeal to a larger Bench.
-Muslim bodies All India Muslim Personal Law Board and Jamiat Ulema-e-Hind joined the case as intervenor.
-The matter was then heard by a five-judge bench composed of Chief Justice Chandrachud, Rangnath Misra, D. A. Desai, O. Chinnappa Reddy, and E. S. Venkataramiah.
+On 3 February 1981, the two judge bench composed of Justice Murtaza Fazal Ali and A. Varadarajan who first heard the matter, in light of the earlier decisions of the court which had held that Section 125 of the CrPC applies to Muslims also, referred Khan's appeal to a larger Bench.
+Muslim bodies All India Muslim Personal Law Board (AIMPLB) and Jamiat Ulema-e-Hind (JUH) joined the case as intervenor.
+The matter was then heard by a five-judge bench composed of then Chief Justice Chandrachud, Ranganath Misra, D. A. Desai, O. Chinnappa Reddy, and E. S. Venkataramiah.
 On 23 April 1985, Supreme Court in a unanimous decision, dismissed the appeal and confirmed the judgment of the High Court.

-Supreme Court concluded that "there is no conflict between the provisions of section 125 and those of the Muslim Personal Law on the question of the Muslim husband's obligation to provide maintenance for a divorced wife who is unable to maintain herself."
+The Supreme Court concluded that "there is no conflict between the provisions of Section 125 and those of the Muslim personal law on the question of the Muslim husband's obligation to provide maintenance for a divorced wife who is unable to maintain herself."
 After referring to the Quran, holding it to the greatest authority on the subject, it held that there was no doubt that the Quran imposes an obligation on the Muslim husband to make provision for or to provide maintenance to the divorced wife.
-Shah Bano approached the courts for securing maintenance from her husband.
-When the case reached the Supreme Court of India, seven years had elapsed.
-The Supreme Court invoked Section 125 of Code of Criminal Procedure, which applies to everyone regardless of caste, creed, or religion.
-It ruled that Shah Bano be given maintenance money, similar to alimony.
+Bano approached the courts for securing maintenance from her husband.
+When the case reached the Supreme Court, seven years had elapsed.
+The Supreme Court invoked Section 125 of the CrPC, which applies to everyone regardless of caste, creed, or religion.
+It ruled that Bano be given maintenance money, similar to alimony.

-The Court also regretted that article 44 of the Constitution of India in relation to bringing of Uniform Civil Code in India remained a dead letter and held that a common civil code will help the cause of national integration by removing disparate loyalties to laws which have conflicting ideologies.
+The Court also regretted that Article 44 of the Constitution of India in relation to bringing of Uniform Civil Code in India remained a dead letter and held that a common civil code will help the cause of national integration by removing disparate loyalties to laws which have conflicting ideologies.